moathdev-zz/laravel-onesignal/README.md

 Moathdev\OneSignal\ServiceProvider::class,
 ````

-add an alias in your `config/app.php`:
+To use the facade add this to the facades in app/config/app.php
 ````
 'OneSignal' => \Moathdev\OneSignal\Facade\OneSignal::class
 ````